azlancodeshere/azan-demo/README.md

 # azan-demo
-this is m first repository.
+this is my first repository.
 author- Abdul Yasin